zrafa/30pin-simm-ram-arduino/README.md

 it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.

-Read the LICENSE file for details.
+Read the LICENSE file for details, and the README file under the assembler version directory.

 Usage